 Conflicting headlines about dairy are everywhere.
 From “Five Proven Health Benefits of Milk” to “Six Reasons Why you Should avoid Dairy at all Costs,” it’s hard to get the facts straight these days.
+Essentially everyone just wants an answer to one question: Is dairy bad for you?

 Whether or not you’re lactose-intolerant (about 70% of people are) learning more about the pros and cons of dairy — and potentially limiting it from your diet even temporarily— may have some big benefits for your digestive and immune system.